cengineer13/Boston-Houses-keras-and-streamlit/README.md

 ## Features

-### Deep Learning
+### Deep Learning model

 - we have deep neural network with keras in [tensorflow](https://github.com/tensorflow/tensorflow.git)<br>
-  Accuracy of the model:
+  Accuracy of the model with r2 score metrics:

 <a><img src="images/acckeras.png"/></a>

-### Machine Learning
+### Machine Learning models

-- we trained the dataset with popular ML algorithms:
+We trained the dataset with popular ML algorithms:

 1. DecisionTreeRegressor
 2. ExtraTreesRegressor